SouravJohar/python-app-with-electron-gui/README.md

 Note: This is for educational purposes only, this may not be efficient or bug-free.
-Code is optimised for Python 2.
+Also, this is just a demo on how JS and Python can be used to interact together.
+This demo is *NOT* meant to show face detection or object detection.

 ## General Dependenices
   * Python